dsilvestro/LiteRate/README.md

 Koch, Bernard, Daniele Silvestro, and Jacob G. Foster. n.d.
 “The Evolutionary Dynamics of Cultural Change (as Told Through the Birth and Brutal, Blackened Death of Metal Music).”
 SocArXiv. [https://doi.org/10.31235/osf.io/659bt](https://doi.org/10.31235/osf.io/659bt).

 # Tutorials
-Detailed tutorials explaining the theory and how to use the models are [here](http://www.dysoc.org/cesmodules/diversification_module/) (thanks Templeton Foundation, Cultural Evolution Society, and DySoc!).
+Detailed tutorials explaining the theory and how to use the models are [here](http://www.dysoc.org/cesmodules/diversification_module/) (thanks John Templeton Foundation, Cultural Evolution Society, and National Institute for Mathematical and Biological Synthesis!).
 If you're lazy the tutorials are linked below:

 ### [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1_NkXwCDJ5EShuQj3-oEt7jjm1fw2sZXw) Introduction
   The introduction discusses biological macroevolution and how it motivates cultural macroevolution; highlights questions approachable from a cultural macroevolutionary perspective;    introduces macroevolutionary methods that will be applied in future modules; and lays out the structure of these tutorials.